dermotte/itec-webpage-mlux/courses/games-ss22.md

 * Readings - For the course it's mandatory to read (or view, in case of videos, or even play in case of games) the readings.
 They will be announced throughout the course in the schedule table.
 * Practical assignment - Two practical assignments prior to the final project.
-* Written exam - A final, short exam on the course topics at the end of the course.
+* Written exam - A final, short exam on the course topics on June 27, 2022, in the first 15 minutes of the course.
 * Final project - Create a game in a group, more information see below - [Catalogue of Questions](https://docs.google.com/document/d/1Svj9aGtjdiXSUcBzJvNer7O8ax48z1QbaZZoVAjwXS8/edit?usp=sharing).

 ## Schedule